M-Scholli/Arduino-Button/README.md

 # Arduino-Button
-Button debounce lib for Arduino
+Button debounce libarary for Arduino. <br>
+You need my Arduino Timer libarary for this to work.